noahfigueras/Comptia_Security/securingIndividualSystems.md

 **Backdoor:** Software that allows you to log in to the system remotely.
 **Polymorphic malware, Keylogger & Armored Viruses:** Polymorphic malware changes itself, armored viruses are hard for anti-malware to detect, Keylogger collects information of the keys entered in a computer.

+## IDS and IPS
+Inside a network the first line of defense is going to be a firewall.
+And it's job is to prevent naughty things from the outside world coming in to our network.
+But, firewalls are not perfect and sometimes some malicious staff make it through the firewall and that is why we need another layer of protection after the firewall.
+That is when **Intrusion Detection Systems** come into play.
+**IDS:** Stays inside the network, watches within the network traffic and sends alerts on suspicious activity.
+**Intrusion prevention system (IPS):** Active IDS, looks inside the network for naughtiness like an IDS but the IPS is going to do something in order to stop the attack.

+**A firewall filters, an IDS notifies and an IPS acts to stop.**

+## Automation Strategies
+Automation gives us the ability to repeat consistenly something for us every time.

+## Data Destruction and Media Sanitation
+**Clearing:** Deleting data with an internal command to make the data go away. **Ex:** Delete, erase, format.
+**Wiping:** Wiping programs will start to write 1 and O from the beginning of the drive until the end of the drive.
+Therefore, we are completely destroying the data.
+But, we will be able to use the hard drive for something else.
+**Purge:** To do something to the device externally to make data go away. **Ex:** Degausser (Machine with a very strong electromagnetic field that will delete all the data as well as destroy the drive).
+**Destroy:** Run the media in such a way that is no longer functional.
+	* Burning the drive.
+	* Pulping (put it in to water).
+	* Shredding machine.